Memal7/docker-container/docker-cheatsheet.md

 # Docker CLI CheatSheet

-## Create, validate and manage docker images:
+## Create, validate and manage docker images

 Download an image from [DockerHub](https://hub.docker.com/) and will be stored locally under `/var/lib/docker/*` after processing from Docker-Engine.
 Docker pull takes via default always the latest-tag, except you defined something else.: